Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Related Work

-\bheading{Hardware-assisted BFT protocols.} Hardware-assisted BFT protocols~\cite{trInc, hybster, TBFT, DAMYSUS, FlexiTrust, OneShot, TrustedHardwareAssisted} leverage trusted hardware components---such as TEEs---to improve the performance and security of BFT consensus.
-TrInc~\cite{trInc} introduces a non-decreasing counter to prevent equivocation in distributed systems, reducing the fault tolerance requirement from $n=3f+1$ to $n=2f+1$, and simplifying the consensus process from three phases to two.
-Hybster~\cite{hybster} combines traditional Byzantine fault tolerance with a crash-only trusted subsystem, achieving over 1 million operations per second on an Intel SGX-based prototype.
-TBFT \cite{TBFT} further reduces message complexity while preventing equivocation, improving both efficiency and security.
-DAMYSUS\cite{DAMYSUS} employs the \textit{Checker} and \textit{Accumulator} trusted components to simplify consensus while enhancing fault tolerance with fewer communication rounds.
-In cases where the trustworthiness of replicas and their TEEs is uncertain, FlexiTrust ~\cite{FlexiTrust} further refines this by dynamically adjusting the fault tolerance threshold between $2f+1$ and $3f+1$, based on the reliability of trusted components.
-OneShot~\cite{OneShot} presents a view-adapting BFT protocol that utilizes TEEs for efficient fault tolerance, making it particularly suitable for systems requiring high reliability.
-Recent advancements include leaderless or view-adapting BFT protocols that utilize TEEs for enhanced fault tolerance.
-Trusted Hardware-Assisted Leaderless BFT~\cite{TrustedHardwareAssisted} eliminates the need for a leader, reducing vulnerabilities in the consensus process.
-In contrast, \sysname goes a step further by leveraging TEE's guarantees to offload expensive tasks—such as global randomness generation and equivocation prevention—into the enclave, thus achieving significant performance improvements.
+\bheading{Hardware-assisted BFT protocols.} Hardware-assisted BFT protocols~\cite{trInc, hybster, Damysus, FlexiTrust, TeeRollup, OneShot, TrustedHardwareAssisted} leverage trusted hardware to improve the performance and security of BFT consensus.
+TrInc~\cite{trInc} introduces a non-decreasing counter to prevent equivocation in distributed systems, reducing the fault tolerance requirement from $n{=}3f{+}1$ to $n{=}2f{+}1$, and simplifying the consensus process from three phases to two.
+Hybster~\cite{hybster} combines traditional Byzantine fault tolerance with a trusted crash-only subsystem, achieving over 1 million operations per second in an Intel SGX-based prototype.

+Damysus~\cite{Damysus} employs the \textit{Checker} and \textit{Accumulator} trusted components to streamline BFT and reduce communication phases.
+In cases where the trustworthiness of replicas and their TEEs is uncertain, FlexiTrust~\cite{FlexiTrust} adapts the replication threshold between $2f{+}1$ and $3f{+}1$.
+OneShot~\cite{OneShot} presents a view-adapting BFT protocol that uses TEEs for efficient fault tolerance, while Achilles~\cite{Achilles} adopts rollback-resilient recovery and chained commit rules to achieve linear message complexity and low end-to-end transaction latency.
+Trusted Hardware-Assisted Leaderless BFT~\cite{TrustedHardwareAssisted} (referred to as HybridSet in the experiments) eliminates the need for a leader, mitigating leader-induced vulnerabilities.
+In contrast, \sysname goes a step further by leveraging TEE's guarantees to offload expensive tasks in DAG-based protocols into enclaves, thus achieving significant performance improvements.